 Guide

 The Model Context Protocol (MCP) lets AI assistants interact with external tools through a standardized interface.
-The Nylas CLI includes a built-in MCP proxy server that gives any MCP-compatible assistant access to your email and calendar across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP -- without writing integration code or managing API keys in multiple places.
+The Nylas CLI includes a built-in email MCP server that gives any MCP-compatible assistant access to email and calendar across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP -- without writing integration code or managing API keys in multiple places.

-By Aaron de Mello
+Written by Aaron de Mello Senior Engineering Manager

 Why MCP instead of custom integrations?